-If a person starts a fire with a permit required by this resolution or if a permit holder fails to comply with any provision of this resolution pertaining to fire permits, or of any term or condition of the permit, and as a result of that failure the district is required to suppress a fire, the person or permit holder is liable to the district to reimburse it for the costs of the fire suppression services pursuant to RCW 52.12.108.
+If a person fails to comply with any provision of this resolution pertaining to fire permits, or of any term or condition of the permit, and as a result of that failure the district is required to suppress a fire, the person is liable to the district to reimburse the costs of the fire suppression services pursuant to RCW 52.12.108.

-This permit may be canceled at any time on complaint or danger of, violation of conditions, nuisance from smoke or fly ash, or if prevailing weather so warrants and the fire must be immediately extinguished.
+This permit may be canceled at any time upon violation of conditions, nuisance from smoke or fly ash, or if prevailing weather so warrants.
 The Fire Chief and/or designee have the authority to ban any and all burning at any time.